jl4312/iDTech-Java/Lesson 2/Guide.md

 double boolean;
 ```

 In general variables should start with lowercase letters.
 You can read more about conventions for variable naming [here](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/variables.html).
-Please look into CamelCase as it is one of the most important aspects of naming in Java.
+Please look into [lowerCamelCase](http://c2.com/cgi/wiki?LowerCamelCase) as it is one of the most important aspects of naming in Java.